Hide Folders and Show Hidden Files in Ubuntu Linux [Beginner Trick]

 If you are not a fan of keyboard shortcuts, you can use the file manager GUI to display the hidden folders and files.

-To see a hidden file or hidden folder in Ubuntu, go to the file manager (the default is Nautilus).
-File Manager is Ubuntu’s counterpart of Windows Explorer.
+To see a hidden file or hidden folder in Ubuntu, go to the file manager (Ubuntu’s counterpart of Windows Explorer and the default is Nautilus).

-Now go to the top menu->Show hidden files:
+Now go to the top-right hamburger menu → Show hidden files:

-Click on Show Hidden Files to display hidden files and folders
+Click on Show Hidden Files on the top-right hamburger menu to display hidden files and folders

 Now that you have learned to see hidden files in Ubuntu, let’s now see how you can hide files and folders in Linux.